 - Business Auto Insurance: If a business uses vehicles, Commercial Automobile Insurance is necessary.
 How the vehicle is used is an important factor in how an insurance company determines the premium.

 Other coverages include Business Interruption Insurance, Crime Coverage, Umbrella Insurance and Co-Insurance.
 Still looking for more details?
-Visit our blog.
+Read our Commercial Insurance 101 blog post to learn more.

 How can I protect my business?